Topological models of arithmetic: The topology of a topological model of arithmetic

 \begin{proof} Suppose that $\star$ is a binary operation on $X$, continuous with respect both to $\sigma$ and $\tau$ separately, meaning that the corresponding product topology is used for $X^2$, the domain of the operation.
 The topology generated by $\sigma\union\tau$ has basic open sets of the form $U\intersect W$, where $U\in\sigma$ and $W\in\tau$.
 If $x\star y\in U\intersect W$, then we can find open neighborhoods of $(x,y)$ in the $\sigma$ topology on $X^2$ and in the $\tau$ topology on $X^2$, which by intersection will provide an open neighborhood in the combined topology, whose image under $\star$ is contained in $U\intersect W$. \end{proof}

 For example, we may combine any given topology with the initial-segment topology, or with the final-segment topology, and produce a new topological model of arithmetic.

-\begin{theorem} If $M$ is a topological model of arithmetic, then so is $M^*$, which is the same model, but with a new topology, generated from the old by taking all initial segments of $M$ also as open sets.
-And also $M^{**}$, which augments the topology of $M$ with the final segments of $M$. \end{theorem}
+\begin{theorem} If $M$ is a topological model of $\PA^-$, then so is $M^*$, which is the same model, but with a new topology, generated from the old by taking all initial segments of $M$ also as open sets.
+The same applies to $M^{**}$, whose topology is generated by the topology of $M$ and the final segments of $M$. \end{theorem}

 Note that the final-digits topology on a model of arithmetic $M$, as in the main theorem, already makes all final-segments open, since for any $n$ with binary representation $s$, the basic open set $U_s$ consists of numbers all at least as large as $n$.
 So if one augments $M$ with the initial segments to form $M^*$, then every point will become isolated.